dakirk/EC444-Team2-Upneja-Martin-Kirk/quest-2/report.md

 - The ultrasonic sensor can be sampled at a rate of once every 100ms at a resolution of 5mm when using the analog input.
 - The IR rangefinder can be sampled at a rate of once every 38.3ms±9.6ms at a resolution of 1cm.
 - The thermistor has a time constant of <= 7 seconds in static air, which is the time it takes for the thermistor reading to change 63.2% of a unit step change in temperature.
 Any sample rate around this magnitude would be sufficient.
-The thermistor has resolution of ___.
+The thermistor has resolution of 0.1 ◦C when in combination with an arduino as according to Recktenwald's Analysis from Portland State University linked below at the bottom of the references section.
+We could not find a specific resolution in any spec sheet, so we had to go through the implementation found online.

 ## Sketches and Photos
 ![Sensor wiring](images/wiring.jpg)